amarIBM/hello-world/Samples/Scenario-5/README.md

 See https://community.ibm.com/community/user/integration/blogs/amar-shah1/2022/01/05/moving-an-integration-that-uses-ibm-mq-onto-contai
 for more details on the overall scenario.

+Note that as this is a demo of MQ connectivity there are no unit tests provided; the pre-built SimpleHttpMQBackendApp.bar file is expected to be used in most cases.

 ## Configurations

 Further instructions in the article referenced above, especially regarding the creation of the MQ policy.